project-undefined/Lupine-OS/Apache-2.0-NoHarm-summary.md

 LEGALLY NON-BINDING SUMMARY OF THE TERMS AND CONDITIONS FOR USE, REPRODUCTION, AND DISTRIBUTION

-## Licence Grants
+## License Grants

 You're allowed

 - to distribute the licensed work,
 - to create, publish, sublicense and patent derivative works and
-- to put your modifications or your derivative work under a seperate licence,
+- to put your modifications or your derivative work under a separate license,

 free of charge.
-Though, filing patent litigation leads to the loss of the patent licence.
-Also, the licence grants don't include the right to use the licensor's trademarks.
+Though, filing patent litigation leads to the loss of the patent license.
+Also, the license grants don't include the right to use the licensor's trademarks.

-## Unethical Behaviour
+## Unethical Behavior

 You may not use the licensed work if you engage in: